jeffhandley/react-composite-pages/README.md

 This approach ensures that each Container Component can perform client-side rendering cleanly, gaining a flicker-free initial render, and no warnings about rendering React components into elements that themselves were rendered from React.

+## Advanced Topics (TO BE WRITTEN)

+1. Usage with Redux
+1. Usage with Fluxible
+1. Exposing functions for a Container Component's external API

 ## Summary

 The patterns set forth by React-Composition are very straight-forward: